Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Conclusions

 We leave it to future work to search for some generalization of the KdV equation that hopefully would allow one to link our fermionic generalizations of the Gelfand-Dikii equation and of the solitonic fields in a way similar to what had emerged in \cite{Kim:2011jw} for the scalar case.

+Other issues in the fermionic case that call for further investigation are (i) whether and how the solution of the scalar Gelfand-Dikii equation of section V as a series in powers of $1/{\rm cosh}(\omega_0 t)$ can be generalied to the fermionic equation \eqref{geldikeqspin} (ii) for the original solitons, to find a physically more satisfactory derivation of the ``magic numbers'' and (iii) to explain the behavior of $x(k_{\parallel})$ found heuristically in \eqref{fit}, or at least its apparent convergence for large $k_{\parallel}$.

 \acknowledgments N.~A. would like to thank C. Kohlf\"urst and S. Lang for valuable discussion especially on numerical studies as well as R. Sch\"utzhold for discussion and support.
-C.~S. would like to appreciate the warm hospitality at Kunsan National University, where this work was initiated, and S.~P.~K. would like to appreciate the warm hospitality at Instituto de F\'{\i}sica y Matem\'aticas, Universidad Michoacana de San Nicol\'as de Hidalgo.
+C.~S. would like to appreciate the warm hospitality at and support by National Research Foundation (NRF) of Republic of Korea funded by the Ministry of Education (2019R1I1A3A01063183) through Kunsan National University, where this work was initiated, and revised, and S.~P.~K. would like to appreciate the warm hospitality at Instituto de F\'{\i}sica y Matem\'aticas, Universidad Michoacana de San Nicol\'as de Hidalgo, and the Helmholtz-Zentrum Dresden-Rossendorf.
 A.~M.~F. thanks the Centro Internacional de Ciencias A.C., UNAM-UAEM, for hospitality.
-S.~P.~K. was supported by IBS (Institute for Basic Science) under IBS-R012-D1.
-E.~G.~G was supported by the project ADONIS (Advanced research using high intensity laser produced photons and particles) Z.02.1.01/0.0/0.0/16\_019/0000789.
+S.~P.~K. was supported by IBS (Institute for Basic Science) of Republic of Korea under IBS-R012-D1.
+E.~G.~G was supported by the project ADONIS (Advanced research using high intensity laser produced photons and particles) CZ.02.1.01/0.0/0.0/16\_019/0000789 from European Regional Development Fund.
 A.~M.~F. was supported by the Russian Foundation for Basic Research (Grant No. 20-52-12046).
+Finally, our sincere thanks to the anonymous referee for a number of useful suggestions.